Open-Transactions/protocol-docs/docs/OTContract.md

 * The `HASH:` field is meant to be read right after the `BEGIN` marker, but can in fact be set anywhere: [Link][ProcessHash].
 Possible unintended consequences, maybe even exploitation.
+* In the content section, the characters `[dash][space]` (`- `) should be an
+  escape sequence and be removed from the line and added to the content section.
+  Instead, the line is added as-is.
+This makes it impossible to provide a signature for a document that has a line starting with two dashes (e.g. an embedded Section-Format document).

 ### XML/Attribute Parser
 * XML elements are processed sequentially.
 Most of the time, a later definition